Developable surface: Examples

+Applications

 Developable surfaces have several practical applications.

 Many cartographic projections involve projecting the Earth to a developable surface and then "unrolling" the surface into a region on the plane.

 Since developable surfaces may be constructed by bending a flat sheet, they are also important in manufacturing objects from sheet metal, cardboard, and plywood.
 An industry which uses developed surfaces extensively is shipbuilding.

+Any surface producible from origami without tearing is a developable surface.
+These are used especially in curved origami.

-Developable Mechanisms are mechanisms that conform to a developable surface and can exhibit motion (deploy) off the surface.
+Developable mechanisms are mechanisms that conform to a developable surface and can exhibit motion (deploy) off the surface.